OVERVIEW

 Day 2: On the motorcycles and off to Spain

-After we have seen the Atlantic for the first time on our journey, which will meet us much warmer thousands of kilometers further south, we head over the foothills of the Pyrenees into Spain.
-After a small mountain pass, we travel over the Iberian Meseta to Burgos, our day's destination.
+After we saw the Atlantic for the first time on our journey, which will meet us again much warmer thousands of kilometers further south, we head over the foothills of the Pyrenees to Spain.
+After a small mountain pass, we continue over the high plateau Iberian Meseta to Burgos, our day's destination.

-Day 3 & Day 4: on the Road Day: Over the Sierra de Gredos to Seville, the call of Africa
+Day 3 & Day 4: on the Road Day: Over the Siera de Gredos to Seville, the call of Africa

-You don’t know where you are.
-Northern Spain is sparsely populated and the vastness of the landscape and the surroundings remind you of images you know from motorcycle trips in America.
-We need to cover kilometers so that we can reach the destination of the 4th day early and still have a few hours for the beautiful Seville.
+One does not know where one is at the moment.
+Northern Spain is sparsely populated and the vastness of the landscape and the surroundings remind one of images known from motorcycle trips in America.
+It is important to cover kilometers so that we reach the goal of the 4th day early and still have a few hours for the beautiful Seville.

 Day 5: Off the Road Day: The first kilometers in Morocco

 In the morning we set off and cover the last kilometers to the ferry port in Gibraltar.
-After we have crossed over, we have to clear our motorcycles through customs before we can move onto African soil for the first time.
-Since it usually takes a while, we will set up our camp just beyond the port of Tanger Med.
+After we have crossed over, we need to clear our motorcycles through customs before we can move onto African soil for the first time.
+Since this usually takes some time, we will set up our campsite just beyond the port of Tanger Med.

 Day 6: Africa on the Paris-Dakar Track: Moroccan Roads and the Cascades of Ouzoud

-Along the coast it goes to Rabat and then via small roads towards the Atlas Mountains.
-The traffic takes getting used to and riding a motorcycle requires a lot of concentration.
-We will leisurely make our way through the foothills of the Atlas towards Ouzoud.
+Along the coast, it goes to Rabat and then along small roads towards the Atlas Mountains.
+The traffic takes some getting used to, and riding a motorcycle requires a lot of concentration.
+We will make our way leisurely through the foothills of the Atlas towards Ouzoud.
 The first mountain passes are already waiting for us.

-Day 7: Like at the paddock of the Paris_Dakar: on day 7 you shall rest & tinker with the motorcycle said the bike god
+Day 7: Like at the Paris_Dakar paddock: on the 7th day you shall rest & work on the motorcycle said the bike god

-On the seventh day you shall rest and that's exactly what we will do.
-It's time to hike in the beautiful landscape around Ouzoud, to visit the 120 m high waterfalls or to take care of your motorcycle.
+On the seventh day you shall rest and that is exactly what we will do.
+It is time to hike in the beautiful landscape around Ouzoud, to visit the 120 m high waterfalls or to care for your motorcycle.
 After all, we have already covered about 2500 km.

-Day 9: Adventure Day with the Bike: African Culture and great riding fun with the motorcycle
+Day 9: Adventure Day with the Bike: African culture and delightful riding fun with the motorcycle

 It goes through a beautiful valley full of almond trees towards Tafraoute.
-The road winds continuously along the valley wall and makes a motorcyclist's heart race.
-The first dromedaries will be visible and slowly the desert begins.
-Upon arriving in Tafraoute, we can stock up on supplies for the next few days and admire the gigantic monoliths that look as if they were built by human hands.
+The road winds continuously along the valley wall, causing the motorcyclist's heart to race.
+The first dromedaries will be visible, and the desert slowly begins to appear.
+Upon arriving in Tafraoute, we can stock up on provisions for the next few days and admire the giant monoliths that look as if they were built by human hands.

 Day 10 & Day 11: Enduro and Adventure Day: Through the Sahara to Smara

 The first major off-road stage lies ahead of us.
-For two days we will drive through the western foothills of the great Sahara towards the desert town of Smara.
-On the way, there is the disputed border between Morocco and former Spanish Sahara.
+We will drive for two days through the western foothills of the great Sahara towards the desert town of Smara.
+On the way is the disputed border between Morocco and formerly Spanish Sahara.
 This is still noticeable today in the mentality of the inhabitants and the language.
-While French is widely spoken in Morocco, suddenly Spanish is more useful now.
+While French is very widely spoken in Morocco, now suddenly Spanish is more useful.

 Day 12: Goo West Day: To the Metropolis of Western Sahara

-It goes along a dusty path always along Seguiet el Hamra, which has water most of the year.
-The daily destination El Aaiún is not far away and there is time to let the motorcycle rest, stretch your legs in the afternoon, or take a bath in the sea.
+It goes along a dusty track always by Seguiet el Hamra, which also carries water for most of the year.
+The daily goal El Aaiún is not far away and there is time to let the motorcycle rest, stretch the legs in the afternoon, or take a bath in the sea.

 Day 13 & Day 14: No Man's Land Day: Sahara, Sahara and Sahara